PPACA / ACA and international group health insurance:

 Under PPACA, only U.S. citizens, nationals and resident aliens residing in the USA will be required to purchase minimum essential coverage (PPACA compliant coverage), unless they are exempt.
-Most international Health Plans do not meet the definition of “minimum essential coverage” under PPACA, nor do they need to be.
-If you live, or intend to live in the USA for more than 3 months this year, you should review the information below to see if you are exempt from the requirements of PPACA or not, and whether (in the future – after Dec.
-31, 2015) you would have to pay a tax penalty or not.
+Most international health plans do not meet the definition of “minimum essential coverage” under PPACA, nor do they need to be.
+If you live, or intend to live in the USA for more than 3 months this year, you should review the information below to see if you are exempt from the requirements of PPACA or not.

 The IRS provides a questions and answers page on the individual mandate.
 Question 11 asks whether all individuals living in the U.S. are subject to the mandate.
 The answer is that U.S. citizens and permanent legal residents are subject to the mandate, as are “foreign nationals who are in the U.S. long enough during a calendar year to qualify as resident aliens for tax purposes.”
 Thus, non-resident aliens are not subject to the individual mandate, even if they have to file a tax return.